isene/hyperlist.vim/README.md

 Using \z and \x can be used with visual ranges.
 ```

-A dot file (file name starts with a "." such as .test.woim) is
+A dot file (file name starts with a "." such as .test.woim) is automatically
-automatically encrypted on save and decrypted on opening.
+encrypted on save and decrypted on opening.

+When running gVIM under Windows, encryption will spawn a DOS window where you
+enter the password for encryption/decryption.
+This window may be hidden under
+other windows.

 ### Syntax refresh

-Syntax updated at start and every time you leave Insert mode, or you can
+Syntax updated at start and every time you leave Insert mode, or you can press
-press "zx" to update the syntax.
+"zx" to update the syntax.

 ### Speeding up hyperlist.vim